U.S. Venture-Backed Startups in 2020 Represented About 2.5 Million Employees, Attracted 51% of Global Venture Funding

 WASHINGTON, DC – The U.S. venture ecosystem ended 2020 with more than 10,800 companies across the country receiving venture funding and approximately 1,965 VC firms managing 3,680 venture funds with $548 billion in assets under management (AUM), according to the National Venture Capital Association (NVCA) 2021 Yearbook, with data provided by PitchBook, released today.
 The NVCA 2021 Yearbook is an annual publication documenting trends and analysis of venture capital activity in the U.S. from the past year and presents historical data and information about venture’s role in fueling entrepreneurship in America.

-In 2020, U.S. venture-backed startups represented over 4.4 million employees.
+In 2020, U.S. venture-backed startups represented about 2.5 million employees.
 The 10,862 high-growth startups that raised capital last year to build and grow their companies hailed from all 50 states and the District of Columbia, 233 Metropolitan Statistical Areas (MSAs), and 414 Congressional Districts.
 Total capital invested in the U.S. last year reached $164 billion and buoyed global total venture capital investment to $321 billion.
 The U.S. share of global venture investment has held steady around 50% the past five years—51% in 2020—but remains well below the 84% global share in 2004 and 90%+ share in the 1990s.

 “Despite one of the most tumultuous years the US VC industry and the nation have witnessed, VC made its own history this past year, displaying remarkable resilience in the face of profound headwinds and breaking numerous industry records,” said Bobby Franklin, President and CEO of NVCA.
 “While the industry initially focused on triage and husbanding capital during the initial stages of the pandemic, it came roaring back during the second half of the year to set records in fundraising, investments, and exits.
 Looking ahead to 2021, a key opportunity for the VC industry will be if the new Biden Administration and Congress enact key policies crucial to the startup ecosystem, such as a Startup Visa program and additional federal spending on basic research and development.”